mmaloney-sf/virdant/spec/spec.md

 For clarity, when referencing a `reg`, you read the current value (the value that was latched on the previous cycle) rather than the value which is about to be latched.

+Submodules are not expressions, and so they do not have a type.

 ### Literals